-Collins Chabane Local Municipality held its Strategic Planning Session from the 26-28 January 2022 at Blyde River Canyon.
+Collins Chabane Local Municipality held its Strategic Planning Session from the 4th to the 7th December 2020 at Tzaneen Countyry Lodge.
 Stakeholders that constituted the session ranger from Traditional Leaders, Portfolio Head, Municipal Manager, Senior Managers, Managers, Sector Departments and officials to discuss on the future development direction.